telerik/document-processing-docs/knowledge-base/resize-images-radpdfprocessing.md

 ## Description

-When converting an image to a PDF file using [RadPdfProcessing]({%slug radpdfprocessing-overview%}), the resulting PDF may cut off parts of the image if its dimensions (e.g., 1700 x 1700 px) exceed the PDF page size.
+When inserting an image to a PDF file using [RadPdfProcessing]({%slug radpdfprocessing-overview%}), the resulting PDF may cut off parts of the image if its dimensions exceed the PDF page size.
 The goal is to:

 1. Display the image as is if it fits on the page without resizing.
 2. If the image is too large, shrink it to fit on the page while preserving the aspect ratio.